 Substance abuse is the third most common reason women seek divorce.
 It’s among the most common reasons couples seek marriage counseling.

 Addiction affects families in a variety of ways.
 The impact is different for each family and often depends on the addict.
-It’s important for a pregnant woman to put her safety and her future child’s safety first.
+It’s important for a pregnant woman to put her safety and her child’s safety first.

 Family members should encourage their loved ones to seek help, but a person’s decision to seek treatment may be affected by a family member’s attitude toward addiction.